EugeneGIS/AGDAbook/docs/01-IntrotoR.md

+---
+bibliography: book.bib
+link-citations: true
+biblio-style: apalike
+csl: chicago-fullnote-bibliography.csl
+editor_options:
+  markdown:
+    wrap: sentence
+---

 # Introduction to R

 ## R Language

 R is a complete programming language and software environment for statistical computing and graphical representation.
-As part of the GNU Project (free software, mass collaboration project), the source code is free available.
+As part of the GNU Project - free software, mass collaboration project (<https://www.gnu.org/software/software.en.html>) , the source code is free available.
 Its functionalities can be expanded by importing packages.

 For more details on R see <https://www.r-project.org/>.

 ### R Packages

-A package is a file generally composed of R scripts (e.g., functions).
+A package is a collection of R functions, data and compiled code.
+The location where the packages are stored is called the *library*.
+If there is a particular functionality that you require, you can download the package from the appropriate site and it will be stored in your library.

-On all operation systems the function "install.packages()" can be used to download and install a package automatically.
+In all operation systems the function `install.packages()` can be used to download and install a package automatically.
-Otherwise, a package already installed in R can be loaded in a session by using the command \textcolor{red}{library(package_name)}.
+Otherwise, a package already installed in R can be loaded in a session by using the command `library(package_name)`.

-In R, the directories where the packages are stored are called "libraries".
-The terms "package" and "library" are sometimes used synonymously.
-For example, to check the list of the installed packeges, the function \textcolor{red}{library()} can be used.
-When you open an **R Markdown** document (.Rmd) the program propose you automatically to install the libraries listed there.
+When you open an R Markdown document (*.Rmd*) the program propose you automatically to install the libraries listed there.

 ### Some tips

 -   R is case sensitive!
 -   Previously used command can be recalled in the console by using the *up arrow* on the keyboard.
 -   The working directory by default is "*C:/user/.../Documents*".
-    -   It can be found using the command \textcolor{red}{getwd()}
+    -   It can be found using the command `getwd()`
-    -   It can be changed using the command line \textcolor{red}{setwd("C:/Your/own/path")}
+    -   It can be changed using the command line `setwd("C:/Your/own/path")`
--   In **R Markdown**: the working directory when evaluating R code chunks is the directory of the input document by default.
+-   In R Markdown the working directory when evaluating R code chunks is the directory of the input document by default.
-    -   To access to a specific file in a sub-folder use ". /subfolder/file.ext"
+    -   To access to a specific file in a sub-folder use "`. /subfolder/file.ext`"
-    -   To access to a specific file in a up-folder use ". . /upfolder/file.ext"
+    -   To access to a specific file in a up-folder use "`. . /upfolder/file.ext`"

 ### R Commands (online resources)